DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 ##### --cpu

-Specifying this option causes _OpenSkyNet_ to use the fall-back CPU mode.
+Specifying this option causes _OpenSpaceNet_ to use the fall-back CPU mode.
 This can be used on machines that don't have the supported GPU, but it is dramitically slower, so it's not recommended.
 You really need a GPU to do CNN feature detection efficiently.

 ##### --max-utilization

-This option specifies how much GPU memory _OpenSkyNet_ will use at most.
+This option specifies how much GPU memory _OpenSpaceNet_ will use at most.
 The default value is 95%, which seems to yield best performance.
 As utilization approaches 100%, it slows down drastically, so 95% is the recommended maximum.
 The valid values are between 5% and 100%.
-If a value lower than 5% is specified, _OpenSkyNet_ will still use about 5% of the GPU's capacity.
+If a value lower than 5% is specified, _OpenSpaceNet_ will still use about 5% of the GPU's capacity.

 ##### --model